drewtu2/MidasMonitor/README.md

 ## TODO

 ## Vision
-- Flask Server Running on hosted server as a service type thing (HerokU)
+- Flask Server runs on Heroku coordinating the monitoring system
 - Python script running on the local machine periodically making post requests
-- Remote server accepts post requests from boththe main computer and also other students
+- Flask server accepts two types of post requests
-- When remote server receives request from GroupMe
+  - Callback URL Post Requests from GroupMe
--- Evaluates, If it is a status queue message from groupme, send the most up to date information.
+    - If a status queue message received, send the status of miner and pool
--- If it is from the local server, update local variables with the current local state of the machine which will be sent back to users from any GroupMe interface
+    - RESTART message to restart the miner.
+    - Help message to display command information.
+    - Ignores All other messages...
+    - * More coming...*
+  - Heartbeats from a worker
+    - Updates the locally stored information from of the worker status.
+To be used in next query.
+    - Notes when the last heartbeat was received...

-### Basic
+### Chron Jobs
-~~- Get GPU temperatures from the system~~
-~~-- Set up helper funcitons to get this information~~ ~~- Log results in logfile~~
-- Integrate dwarfpool's API to provide readouts with log file?
-- Should be run as a chron job?
+The following scripts should be setup as a chron job...

+- libs/worker.py: runs every 5 minutes on the worker node.
+- scripts/launcher.sh: runs on startup on the worker node.

 ### System adjustment
-~- Target GPU temperature 75 degrees C - regulate fan speeds to meet targets~ -- Just use `fancontrol` module?
+- Target GPU temperature 75 degrees C - regulate fan speeds to meet targets

 ### Groupme API Integration
-~- Send alerts to phone if temperatures exceed 80 degrees C~
-- Query ~~dwarfpool~~ ethermine API and post information to GroupMe Chat on request
+~- Send alerts to phone if temperatures exceed 75 degrees C~ ~~- Query ~~dwarfpool~~ ethermine API and post information to GroupMe Chat on request~~

-### Bells and Whistles to the Max
-- Submit querys from Alexa
-- Graph temperature over time, correlate to hash rate over time